CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-12-23-do-not-spend-until-you-earn.md

 If you are having to quit your job then you really don't want to do anything with a large capital outlay.
 Find money streams that will start making you money right away.
 Like starting a service where you trade money for time and then move into products as you make money.

 Find some that can give you money immediately for what you are selling.
 Don't waste any time planning endlessly.
 Find a problem and solve it.
-Rinse and repeat.</p>
+Rinse and repeat.